 The next two rising edges of CLK\O are shown as 17R and 18R in Figure 8.
-On 17R the LSB is latched out and on 18R the SDO and SYNC\O go in 3-state.
-In cascade mode (with MODE C/D = 1) unlike daisy chain mode BUS\BUSY falling edge occurs after LVDS outputs are 3-state.
-One can use BUS\BUSY falling edge to allow the LVDS bus usage by any other device.
+On 17R the LSB is latched out and on 18R SDO and SYNC\O go to 3-state.
+In cascade mode (with MODE C/D = 1), unlike daisy chain mode, the falling edge of BUS\BUSY occurs after the LVDS outputs are 3-stated.
+One can use the falling edge of BUS\BUSY to allow LVDS bus usage by any other device.